internetarchive/fatcat/fatcat-rfc.md

 Fatcat is currently used internally at the Internet Archive, but interested folks are welcome to contribute to design and development.

+## Goals and Ecosystem Niche

+For the Internet Archive use case, fatcat has two primary use cases:

+- Track the "completeness" of our holdings against all known published works.
+  In particular, allow us to monitor and prioritize further collection work.
+- Be a public-facing catalog and access mechanism for our open access holdings.

+In the larger ecosystem, fatcat could also provide:

+- A work-level (as opposed to title-level) archival dashboard: what fraction of all published works are preserved in archives?
+KBART, CLOCKSS, Portico, and other preservations don't provide granular metadata
+- A collaborative, independent, non-commercial, fully-open, field-agnostic, "completeness"-oriented catalog of scholarly metadata
+- Unified (centralized) foundation for discovery and access across repositories and archives: discovery projects can focus on user experience instead of building their own catalog from scratch
+- Research corpus for meta-science, with an emphasis on availability and reproducibility (metadata corpus itself is open access, and file-level hashes control for content drift)
+- Foundational infrastructure for distributed digital preservation
+- On-ramp for non-traditional digital works ("grey literature") into the scholarly web

 ## Technical Architecture

 The canonical backend datastore exposes a microservice-like HTTP API, which